Kevin Cunningham (Paralympian): Personal

+Cunningham died on 4 January 2023, at the age of 83.

 Career

 Paralympic Games

 Cunningham's interest in Paralympic sport stemmed from his time at Shenton Park Rehabilitation Centre where he witnessed residents training for the International Stoke Mandeville Games.
 He participated at the 1960 Rome Games, in wheelchair fencing and wheelchair basketball.
 He was not selected for 1964 Tokyo Games due to an injury in selection trials in Adelaide.
 He participated in the 1968 Tel Aviv Games in men's slalom C in athletics and wheelchair basketball.
 Cunningham won silver medals in both of these events.

-Whilst celebrating 50 years of Paralympic sport, in 2010, Cunningham was honoured as a member of the Australian wheelchair basketball team which competed at the 1960 Rome Games alongside his teammates; Kevin Coombs, Gary Hooper, Bill Mather-Brown, Bruno Moretti, and Chris O'Brian (pictured on the right).
+Whilst celebrating 50 years of Paralympic sport, in 2010, Cunningham was honoured as a member of the Australian wheelchair basketball team which competed at the 1960 Rome Games alongside his teammates; Kevin Coombs, Gary Hooper, Bill Mather-Brown, Bruno Moretti, and Chris O'Brien (pictured on the right).

 Commonwealth Paraplegic Games

 Cunningham participated in three Commonwealth Paraplegic Games.
 At the 1962 Perth Games, he competed in many events and won gold medals in the pentathlon and men's wheelchair basketball.
 At the 1966 Kingston Games, he won a gold medal in track relay, 3 silver and two bronze medals in basketball and track and field events.
 He competed at the 1970 Games in Edinburgh, Scotland and then retired from Paralympic sport.